Print Friendly, PDF & Email

 For example: If you had a live birth in 2021, a stillbirth in 2022 and are currently pregnant, you can participate 3 times.

-While a Federal Proclamation was achieved in 1988, you can work with your city or state officials to obtain a local proclamation.
-Sometimes they can be permanent and other times they are for the one year only and need to be re-established each year.
+While a Federal Proclamation was achieved in 1988 to establish October as Pregnancy and Infant Loss Awareness Month, you can work with your city or state officials to obtain a local proclamation.
+Sometimes they can be permanent and other times they are for one year only and need to be re-established.
 Be sure to check with your local officials offices.
-Click here for our proclamation toolkit.

 In October, and always, we honor all babies amongst the stars with their name and picture (optional), including those memorialized on our website as Our Stars.
 You can also create a free memorial page in their honor.
 Please help us remember these beloved babies by reading their stories.